 If possible book an official stall for the intervention and help to shape the event by mobilising unions, anti-bedroom tax groups, anti-racist groups etc. Make sure Marxism 2013 is a strong element of our presence.

-The first 12 dates are:
+The most immediate dates are:

 Essex (Chelmsford) 22/23 June

 Sheffield 6 July

 Following a one day strike, UCU members at Chesterfield college will strike again on Tuesday and Thursday this week.
 They will be joined by NASUWT members.

 Rush messages of support to firstname.lastname@example.org and donations – cheques payable to Chesterfield College UCU – to 356a Ashgate Road , Chesterfield S40 4BW.

 Sign the online petition in support of Chesterfield UCU at http://www.change.org/petitions/principal-and-governors-of-chesterfield-...

 UCU strike, Kirklees College Workers at this college in Huddersfield and Dewsbury strike this Thursday, 20 June, after a 79 percent vote for action in their recent ballot.